-The HOKA Clifton 7 is one of the best running shoes for beginners because it gives you super soft cushioning without weighing you down.
+The HOKA Clifton 8 is one of the best shoes for beginners because it provides versatile performance that grows with you and your training.

 There are many good running shoes for beginners, but few shoes match the combination of comfort, performance and fit of the Brooks Ghost 13.

 Brooks engineered the Ghost 13 as a well-rounded running shoe for beginners and experts alike.
 The newest version, though, has a softer feel than before thanks to more DNA Loft foam.

 DNA Loft is one of the softest foams that Brooks makes, and this year designers extended it into the forefoot.
 The more generous coverage creates a softer underfoot feel and super smooth transitions.

 The accommodating toe box fits most foot shapes, and it comes in a wide version for anyone who needs a roomier fit.
 Overall, comfort and versatility make the Brooks Ghost 13 one of the best running shoes for beginners.